Leave it to the team playing with magic to pull a rabbit out of its hat and avoid the disappearing act.

 The win puts the Patriots into Wednesday’s 5:30 p.m. district final against Omaha Burke with a spot in the state tournament on the line.

 It was the latest installment of “Cooney magic,” a term coined for the dramatics that the 23-year head coach seems to get out of his team.

 Monday’s theatrics came from the unlikeliest of heroes.

 Freshman defender Sam Stutheit got on the end of a Zach McClanathan assist and gave Millard South the winner in the 80th minute.
 It was the first goal of the season for Stutheit.

 “Sometimes someone that no one expects is who it comes down to,” Cooney said.

-But a tight match wasn’t a surprise.
+A tight match wasn’t a surprise, though.
 Millard South won in overtime when the teams met during the regular season.